The Potential Economic Impact of the Fourth Industrial Revolution

 The internet has slowly been taking over since it was made available to the public in the 1990s.
 People no longer book their vacations through a travel agent, but instead reserve a room with a few clicks and find the best airfare on an aggregator.
 Before, one needed an accountant to file their taxes, now a plethora of software is available for download.

 Of course, digital technology is only a trigger in the massive revolution of Big Data, drones, and 3D printing: in 2015, some of the most long anticipated technologies such as “sense and avoid” drones, distributed manufacturing and precise genetic-engineering techniques finally came to be.
+Needless to say, a virtual data room is very much the result of development of the same digital technologies.

 While it all sounds like a chapter out of Brave New World, a novel written during the Depression in 1931 imaging a futuristic London in 2540 with stem-cell research, education through hypnosis and over-production, many of the unimaginable technologies depicted in the book exist to some degree today.